Ericsson/CodecheckerVSCodePlugin/README.md

 ## Setting up your build environment

-CodeChecker works by reading a generated compilation database, often called `compile_commands.json`, and executing specific analyses based on that.
+CodeChecker works by reading a generated [compilation database], often called `compile_commands.json`, and executing specific analyses based on that.

 `CMake` has built-in support for generating a compilation database.
 Set the environment variable `CMAKE_EXPORT_COMPILE_COMMANDS=ON`, and the compilation database should be inside your build folder.
 If you are using the `CMake Tools` extension for VS Code, you can add this flag to the extension settings under `Cmake > Build Environment`.